-- 2. Turn the translucent (PFA) vial cap on each end of the bottle slightly to release the o-ring. - 3.
+- 2. Turn the translucent "Snap Cap" on each end of the bottle slightly to release any sticking of the o-ring. - 3.
 Insert the bottle into the upper end of the sampler as shown in Figure 2. - 4.
 Place the sampler connector onto each end of the sampler; turn clockwise to align the set pins/screw (Figure 3); then gently tighten the set screw with the Snap Driver Tool (Figure 4).